Skip to content

 To remove the lid, simply pull up on it from the terminal block end of the Zinc-V. It should come off easily.

-A USB-C locking cable (sold separately) will allow you to power your coprocessor via the USB-C port without worrying about a cable unplug and to power your coprocessor securely without any soldering or crimping.
+A USB-C locking cable (sold separately) will allow you to power your coprocessor via the USB-C port without worrying about a cable unplug.
+It’s now possible with wire your coprocessor securely without any soldering or crimping.
 To attach a locking USB-C cable, first plug it into the USB-C port normally.

 Next, use a small flathead screwdriver to turn the M2 locking screw.
 Be careful not to overtighten the screw as this could damage the case.